rowengb/GSPro-MLM2PRO-OCR-Connector/README.md

 	- iPhone/iPad: AirPlay or 5KPlayer apps
 	- Android: EasyCast app or scrcpy via USB debugging mode
 6. Adjust the AirPlay/EasyCast window size so that the Rapsodo MLM2Pro App fills it out with little to no black borders/bars (Doesn't have to be perfect, the connector app will still work with black borders/bars but may not be as accurate) - (Example: https://ibb.co/DMHx12S).
-7. Minimize the AirPlay/EasyCast application window (Important!).
-8. Open GSPRO and GSPRO Connect Open API window (Go to Range or Local Match to test).
+7. Open GSPRO and GSPRO Connect Open API window (Go to Range or Local Match to test).
-10. Run the MLM2PROConnectorV2.exe app file as ADMINISTRATOR (located in the previously downloaded/unzipped ZIP file) and wait for the "Press enter after you've hit your first shot" line to show.
+8. Run the MLM2PROConnectorV2.exe app file as ADMINISTRATOR (located in the previously downloaded/unzipped ZIP file) and wait for the "Press enter after you've hit your first shot" line to show.
-11. Take your first shot, wait for the numbers to populate on the Rapsodo Range in the MLM2PRO app and then press the Enter key.
+9. Take your first shot, wait for the numbers to populate on the Rapsodo Range in the MLM2PRO app and then press the Enter key.
-12. Set the ROIs for each shot metric one by one by creating rectangles around the desired value (See tutorial/example here - https://www.youtube.com/watch?v=zLptVv8umaU)
+10. Set the ROIs for each shot metric one by one by creating rectangles around the desired value (See tutorial/example here - https://www.youtube.com/watch?v=zLptVv8umaU)
-13. Done!
+11. Done!

 NOTE: Make sure to have GSPro, GSPro Connect and the AirPlay receiver app open and running before opening the MLM2PROConnectorV2.exe app otherwise it will just close instantly after pressing enter to confirm your first shot.